 Getting to the entrance of the Nakuru National Park, you will be welcomed by warm Kenya Wildlife Service (KWS) staff.
 In the Park you will encounter, Olea and Euphorbia forests that shade the landscape offering home and shelter to a wide variety of wildlife from the dik-dik, the colobus monkeys, to large troops of baboons and birdlife.

 While planning your camping experience at Lake Nakuru National Park, you have to be wary of baboons.
 If you are not careful they will steal your supplies of raw food.
 Besides this, the air around the park is fresh and cool with huge scenic cliffs that can be seen over the lake.
 The air is filled with unmistakable voices of millions of pink flamingos who seasonally call the lake their home.

-Try as much as possible to finish off your safari before nightfall to avoid being mistaken for being a poacher or poachers if travelling in a group.
+Try as much as possible to finish off your safari before nightfall to avoid being mistaken for being a poacher or poachers if traveling in a group.
 Nakuru is a park that is full of beautiful wildlife encounters.
-Driving through the thick forest or along open plains you are highly likely to come face to face with enormous herds of giraffes, dozens of gigantic buffalos, leopards, and lions.
+Driving through the thick forest or along open plains you are highly likely to come face to face with enormous herds of giraffes, dozens of gigantic buffaloes, leopards, and lions.

 Where To Stay

 One of the popular hotels in the park is Sarova Lion Hill Lodge.
 The lodge feels cosy.
 From the lounge patio, you can see the lake from a distance.
 You will also see fellow guests enjoying and relaxing and some playing board games.
 The lodge has 78 rooms with three spacious two-roomed suites which also double up as family rooms.
 The lodge serves good food and has a conference centre, boutique, lavish wellness centre, swimming pool and sauna.